srmainwaring/ardupilot/DESIGN.md

 ## Why DroneCAN over extending SIM_JSON

-SIM_JSON could work -- adding joint state is just new keytable rows.
+SIM_JSON could work, adding joint state is just new keytable rows.
 But it runs at 1000 Hz and ties the feedback rate to the physics loop.
 DroneCAN runs at a configurable rate (50 Hz default), decoupled from physics, and matches real hardware exactly.
 Rhys already prototyped this for ESC RPM at srmainwaring/ardupilot_gazebo-1